Kristianhj/docs-smartbuilder/features/tweaking-results.md

 # Tweaking results

-There are several easy means of tweaking the results if you need to.
+The algorithm have pre-set to give the best results, but There are several easy means of tweaking the results if you need to.

 ## Tweaking Results: Tags